 Along with the hand soap and the hand lotion, my other favorite Mrs. Meyer’s products are the dish soap and the multi-surface cleaner.
 I hand-wash a great deal of my dishes, and I’ve never had any issues using Mrs. Meyer’s dish soap.
 That said, I’m pretty good about soaking dishes and scrubbing food while it’s still soft!

 I enjoy using seasonal scents, but my overall favorite is lavender.
-Want to try Mrs. Meyer’s new spring scents for yourself?
+Want to try Mrs. Meyer’s new fall scents for yourself?
 Place your first order with Grove and get a free gift, including some Mrs. Meyer’s products!

 Method Home Review